stefanoCrmg/fp-ts-std/README.md

 Some of the more commonly needed functions from [fp-ts-contrib](https://gcanti.github.io/fp-ts-contrib/docs/modules) are duplicated here.

+fp-ts-std is published with both ESM and CJS modules, however until TypeScript support for conditional exports improves tree-shakeable ESM modules must be imported from the `esm/` subdirectory.

 ## Objectives

 fp-ts-std aims to achieve the following objectives: